PetoKrisa/Pathfinding-sandbox/README.md

 # Pathfinding Sandbox Documentation
 ## 1. Summary
 In this app you can add, and edit nodes *(verticies)* and paths *(edges)* of a weighted graph.
 The weights are the actual length of the paths in pixels.
 You can save and load graphs, add a starting *(fixed vertex)* and an ending point.
-With a specified starting and ending point you can start the [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) visualiser.
+With a specified starting and ending point you can start the [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) or the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) visualiser.
-I made it using only vanilla JS and HTML canvas.
+You can even import real world maps from [OpenStreetMap](https://www.openstreetmap.org) I made it using only vanilla JS and HTML canvas.

 ## 2. How to run